arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/get_api_control_pregel_status.md

 @RESTSTRUCT{workerStatus,get_api_control_pregel_detail,object,required,}
 The details of the Pregel for every DB-Server.
-Each object key is a DB-Server ID, and the value is a nested object similar to the `aggregatedStatus` attribute.
+Each object key is a DB-Server ID, and each value is a nested object similar to the `aggregatedStatus` attribute.
+In a single server deployment, there is only a single entry with an empty string as key.

 @RESTRETURNCODE{404}
 An HTTP 404 error is returned if no Pregel job with the specified execution number